nilsleut/EventSNN-Gesture-Recognition-on-DVS-Event-Camera-Data/README.md

 Training and validation accuracy converge without significant overfitting.
 The membrane potential heatmap shows clear differentiation between output neurons, confirming the network learns gesture-specific representations.

+**Context:** State-of-the-art on DVS128 Gesture (convolutional SNNs with spatial feature extraction) reaches 97% (Amir et al. 2017: 96.5% on TrueNorth; recent ConvSNN methods: 97%+).
+This FC baseline establishes the performance floor and isolates the contribution of spike-based temporal dynamics from spatial structure — the gap to SOTA is almost entirely explained by the FC-only architecture (see Known Limitations).

 ---

 ## Known Limitations